BUYING AND LOADING MY SOUNDS / PATCHES:

 think the Hydrasynth needs some EQ-ing once in a while, and having tampered

-with it a bit it will yield many original timbres.
+with it the synth will yield many original timbres.
+Besides, the "pro" sound is

 I see several